Contingency table (descriptive statistics)

 Contingency tables let you visualize the relationship between two qualitative variables.
 Describe contingency tables in Excel using the XLSTAT software.

-A contingency table is an efficient way to summarize the relation (or correspondence) between two categorical variables V1 and V2.
+A contingency table, also called a cross-tab, is an efficient way to summarize the relation (or correspondence) between two categorical variables V1 and V2.
 It has the following structure:

 where n(i,j) is the frequency of observations that show both characteristic i for variable V1, and characteristic j for variable V2.